nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 It is possible to add comments to the instruction dump when building an operation by using `ra.addCompiletimeComment`.
 It takes a single argument which is a literal string value.

 ### Runtime remote logging
-Setting an Operation's `enableRuntimeLogging` keyword argument to True, eables remote logging at execution time. `ra.logRuntimeMessage` can be called to log a message at runtime.
+Setting an Operation's `enableRuntimeLogging` keyword argument to True enables remote logging at execution time. `ra.logRuntimeMessage` can be called to log a message at runtime.
 It takes one or more literal strings and or remote values, and concatinates them together remotely.
 For remote values that are not strings, `logRuntimeMessage` uses the remote value's `stringify` method to produce a string representation of the value.

 After the operation is executed, the remote log is marshalled back and dumped to NvDA's log, thereby giving the ability to trace what is happening during the execution. though be aware that as remote logging itself involves creating and manipulating remote values, then the number of instructions can change quite significantly with remote logging enabled.